|Title:||ECE/CS 5960/6960 - Relative Timed Asynchronous Design|

 The CAD tools that we currently have installed and documented are listed on our web page at http://www.eng.utah.edu/cad/.

-See the Class Schedule for reading assignments.
+See the Class Schedule for topics and reading assignments.

 I highly suggest you purchase these books: